-The coronavirus pandemic impacted all aspects of consumer behavior and forced companies to adapt to challenges, such as lockdowns, supply chain disruptions, and labor shortages.
+We're sure by now, you're aware of how the COVID-19 pandemic has impacted all aspects of life.
+Consumer behavior isn't exempt, and during the pandemic, this has forced companies to adapt to challenges, such as lockdowns, supply chain disruptions, and labor shortages.

 To succeed in this environment, marketers should know how to create strategies that align with new consumer habits.
 Let's look at the key changes.

-The post-COVID-19 world is for the digital-oriented consumer
+The post-lockdown world is for the digital-oriented consumer

 Digital became a lifeline for many companies during the pandemic.
 Brands that embraced digital opportunities increased their online orders and quickly adjusted operations to keep their business afloat through home offices.